kittykatattack/dust/README.md

 within the upper half of the circle.
 Gravity is acting on the particles the entire time, however, so they'll eventually fall towards the bottom of the canvas.
 That's what creates the cascading fountain effect.
 You can use the emitter's play and stop methods to turn the particle stream on or off at any time in your code, like this:
 ```js
 particleStream.play();
 particleStream.stop();
 ```
+The particle emitter also has a Boolean `playing` property that will be `true` when the paricle emitter is playing, and `false` when it's been stopped.
 This is all you need to know to start making particle effects with Pixi Dust.